TooManyAcronymsInComputers/terminal-game/README.md

 # terminal-game
-shitty linux python terminal game. currently on works for linux based computers since we are using a libary called termios and it dosnt work for windows
+shitty linux python terminal game. currently on works for linux based computers
 </download>
 # download
 after the download is finshed unzip the file and double click on game.py